ReactiveRaven/flaming-octo-archer/README.md

 ```

 In an ideal world there will be no errors, and no undefined steps.
-Do your best to make this world the ideal world, soldier.
+Do your duty to make this world the ideal world, soldier.